Volunteer Pet Vaccination Clinic

 402 Grand Ave

 Mesa County has seen a drastic spike in the number of dogs appearing with PARVO virus a highly contagious and often times fatal viral infection in dogs.
 The best prevention is to vaccinate your animal.
 We have some information you can download on Parvo Virus Treatment & Control.
 Try to keep your animal away from the other animals while at the facility as much as possible to reduce the risk of infection.
+This is the main reason we don't allow animals in the building.
 Keep animals away from areas where other animals have pooped or peed.
 DO NOT share water bowls and food bowls.
 Parvo can stay active in the environment for months including clothing, bedding and anyplace a sick animal has been can remain contagious.

 By bringing a sick or aggressive animal onto the the property you are exposing others to disease and potential dog fights that you would be liable for, so please do not bring sick or aggressive animals to the facility we are simply not equipped to handle those situations during clinic.